oyaprotocol/node/README.md

 # Oya Node

-`node` is a Bun-based full node for the Oya natural language protocol.
+`node` is a TypeScript/bun-based full node for the Oya natural language protocol.
 It allows nodes to both propose new bundles (containing signed, natural language intentions) and in the near future will be able to verify and dispute bundles from other proposers.
 In addition, the API exposes endpoints for querying the protocol's current state—including bundles, CIDs, balances, and vault nonces.

 **WARNING: This software is early-stage and experimental and under active development.
 It should not be used in production.
 The underlying Oya Protocol has not been deployed to mainnet, and is itself experimental.
 The current node implementation supports bundle proposals and processing for a single bundle proposer only.
 Functionality to view and verify bundles from other proposers is not yet implemented.
 Users and developers should expect many breaking changes as the codebase evolves.
 Contributions and feedback are very welcome!**